Born: 7 September 1898

 Too young for overseas service, Arthur began at ‘home’ in the Army Service Corps (ASC).
 The ASC took responsibility for delivering supplies and equipment, and were divided into hundreds of companies that did not belong to particular regiments or battalions.
 Up to, and possibly beyond, November 1916, Arthur seems to have been learning to drive motor vehicles, and, while there are no records of his time with the service, he probably continued with them until he reached his nineteenth birthday the following year, and was old enough to be sent abroad.
 By November 1917, instead of continuing in the ASC Arthur had begun his training as a machine gunner, probably at Belton Park Camp, Grantham, in Lincolnshire.

 Frustratingly, Arthur’s soldier file has not survived, so pinpointing exactly when he left for a base camp in France is not easy.
 What is known is that recruits were desperately needed at the turn of the year, with many established units forced to amalgamate in the face of their high losses, and at a time when rumours of an impending German attack grew day by day.
 The once proudly Scottish in origin 51st (Highland) Division (now part of the Third Army), had already begun to recruit more broadly.
 Records suggest that Londoner Arthur, along with 9 other ‘ORs’ (ordinary ranks) joined the 154th Machine Gun Company (MGC) at the end of January 1918.
-In February they were brought together with three other MGCs to form the new 51st battalion Machine Gun Corps of the 51st Highlanders, with the 154ths becoming the C company.
+In February they were brought together with three other MGCs to form the new 51st battalion Machine Gun Corps of the 51st Highlanders, with the 154th becoming their C company.

 It was trebly unlucky for Arthur that he was inexperienced, that he arrived during a problematic restructuring and, even more significantly, that the poorly defended area between Cambrai and Arras, where his division was based (in Fremicourt), provided a very useful target for the German army.
 When the eventual attack came a few weeks later, it apparently surprised British commanders, who had thought nearer the coast was more likely.
 As dawn broke on a foggy 21 March, a massive German bombardment had already begun (totalling over a million shells in five hours) and the 51sts found themselves, as did other divisions of the Third and Fifth Armies, suddenly confronted by overwhelming numbers of German soldiers, lead by elite storm troopers, during the first phase of Die Kaiserschlacht (the Kaiser’s Battle): an attempt to turn the course of the war that very nearly succeeded.